green-fox-academy/raptor-syllabus/module-04/m04d1/README.md

 - Polymorphism

 ### Classes &amp; Objects
-- conventionally named to start with a capital letter
+- Conventionally named to start with a capital letter
-- consists of
+- Consists of
   - attributes (variables)
   - methods
-- core method is the constructor
+- Core method is the constructor
   - what is happens when an *instance* (aka *extension*) of the class *intention* (aka *blueprint*) is called
   - can be overloaded
-- has other attributes, inherited from the Object class
+- Has other attributes, inherited from the Object class
   - HashCode()
   - getClass()

 ### This
-Needs a means in the *blueprint* to reference the *instance* when defining a Method.
+- Provides the *blueprint* with a way to reference the *instance* inside of a Method definition.
-- looks like an Object reference
+- Looks like an Object reference

 ### Declaration types
 - public